lamg/pmproxy/README.md

 - The consumption that stores the downloaded data amount.
 - The connection delay.

+There are several important parts of this program:

+- Connection parameters assignation (pmproxy.go and the files implementing the types and procedures used there).
+	- (TODO be more specific here) connector.go
+- The interface for handling PMProxy.Rd so it can be serialized, deserialized and managed in runtime.

 ## PMProxy deployment

 PMProxy is deployed as a systemd service in this case.
 The following conditions must be true: